Primexz/lndnotify/TEMPLATES.md

 | `{{.Fee}}` | The fee paid to this hop in satoshis (formatted) |
 | `{{.FeeRate}}` | The fee rate for this hop in ppm |

+For rebalancing payments, the last hop (which is always your own node) is excluded from the `HopInfo` list.

 ## Example Usage

 You can use these variables in your notification templates in the config.yaml file.
 For example: